ptrsen/python-project/README.md

 # python-project
-simple project template to work with python using a devcontainer
+Simple project template to work with python using a devcontainer

 ### Pre-req: vscode with Dev containers extension
 #### 1 - Clone and open in vscode